IDIOM CONNECTION

 - to be very angry

-Our boss is hot under the collar today because three of the staff came late.
+My boss became hot under the collar today because I was late.

 in hot water